AmJustAChillGuy/privacy-policy.github.io/index.md

 ## How Can You Opt Out?

-- **Message Content**: You can opt out of message content tracking for the Khla Khlouk Dice Game by running the `/togglekhlakhlouk` command, which disables the game feature for your account and prevents the bot from reading your messages for this purpose.
-Server admins can also disable the game for the entire server using the `/khlakhlouk disable` command.
-For other prefix commands (e.g., `blackjack`, `transfer`), server admins can restrict the bot’s access to specific channels using Discord’s permission settings, preventing the bot from reading messages in those channels.
+- **Message Content**: Server admins can restrict the bot’s access to specific channels using Discord’s permission settings, preventing the bot from reading messages in those channels for features like `blackjack`, `transfer`, or the Khla Khlouk Dice Game.
 - **Server Members Data**: You cannot opt out of server members data processing if you interact with features like economy, gambling, or moderation, as this data is necessary for those features to work.
-You can request deletion of your data using the `/deleteaccount` command to stop further processing.
+You can request deletion of your data by contacting us (see "How Can You Request Data Deletion?" above).

 ## Your Rights

 You have the right to:

 - Understand how your data is used (as outlined in this policy).
-- Request deletion of your data using the `/deleteaccount` command or by contacting us.
+- Request deletion of your data by contacting us (see "How Can You Request Data Deletion?" above).
-- Restrict the bot’s access to your data by adjusting server or channel permissions (via Discord’s settings2010-01-01T00:00:00+00:00settings).
+- Restrict the bot’s access to your data by adjusting server or channel permissions (via Discord’s settings).
-- Opt out of message content tracking for the Khla Khlouk Dice Game using the `/togglekhlakhlouk` command.
 - Contact us for more information about your data (see contact details below).

 ## Security of Your Data

 We take security seriously:

-- All sensitive user data (e.g., usernames, avatars, economy balances, opt-out settings) stored off-platform is encrypted at rest using AES-256 encryption, ensuring compliance with Discord’s Developer Policy.
+- All sensitive user data (e.g., usernames, avatars, economy balances) stored off-platform is encrypted at rest using AES-256 encryption, ensuring compliance with Discord’s Developer Policy.
 - We implement strict access controls to protect your data from unauthorized access.

 ## Changes to This Privacy Policy